 Between Ece Marina and the Amyntas Tombs, a series of walking streets, markets, and small shops make up Old Town Fethiye.
 Families hang out, sipping tea, and some older locals occupy their time with the Turkish board games Okey and Tavla.

-Behind the plaza is the centrally-located, beautiful Yeni Hamidiye Mosque.
+Behind the plaza is the centrally located, beautiful Yeni Hamidiye Mosque.
 It’s a small mosque with a single minaret, white stone walls, and a simple interior with pretty paintings.

-A couple hundred meters away is the old Fethiye Fish Market.
+A couple of hundred meters away is the old Fethiye Fish Market.
 Surrounded by sweet shops, butchers, and the like, the market’s entry opens to a courtyard of fish stands.
-Want to enjoy the catch of the day?
-Pick out what you want, have a seat, and wait while they grill it up for you.
-It isn’t the cheapest option in town, but the atmosphere is enthralling.
-When you’re done, walk it off by making the short journey to the castle.

 Fethiye Castle sits on a grassy hillside overlooking the old town and the city’s boat-lined harbor.
 While it’s nothing more than a series of picturesque ruins now, the castle was once a formidable keep.
 Most who visit come for the panoramic view of the city.

 However, the current structure is thought to have been built as a crusader castle.
-At least its foundations suggest as much, although the tattered remains you see most likely come from the 15th century when The Knights of St. John had a large influence in Fethiye.
-The one certain thing?
-Fethiye Castle was abandoned during the Ottoman period.
+At least its foundations suggest as much, although the tattered remains you see most likely come from the 15th century, when the Knights of St. John had a large influence in Fethiye.

-Current Events | When I was last Fethiye, the castle was closed to the public.
-Access points were blocked off and warning signs were up.
-While I didn’t see anyone working there, Fethiye Castle is supposedly undergoing renovations.
-Considering most previous complaints were about the dangers of the loose ruins, restoration efforts seem to be much needed.
+Current Events | When I was last in Fethiye, the castle was closed to the public.
+Access points were blocked off, and warning signs were up.
+Fethiye Castle is supposedly undergoing renovations, although I didn’t see any workers there.
+Considering most previous complaints were about the dangers of the loose ruins, restoration efforts seem much needed.

 WALK THE WATERFRONT